KrOlech/PolySampXpress/Readme.md

   - May be due to no proper manipulator connection
   - Works ok with TCIP manipulator
 - TCIP Error - Someone wos messing with internet
+- Work fild window need 2 clicks if not conectet by TCIP

 **Refactor Rules**